shilpa-sharma345/gemini-voice-chatbot/README.md

 This project is a Gemini 1.5 Flash-powered chatbot with automatic text-to-speech (TTS) using gTTS and Gradio for the UI.
 It accepts text input, responds with intelligent replies from Google's Gemini API, and plays back the response using generated voice — auto-playing the audio for a seamless experience.

 ## Features
-✅ Text-based chatbot using Gemini 1.5 Flash
+1. Text-based chatbot using Gemini 1.5 Flash

-🔊 Auto-generated speech for responses using Google Text-to-Speech (gTTS)
+2. Auto-generated speech for responses using Google Text-to-Speech (gTTS)

-🎛️ Built with an interactive Gradio interface
+3. Built with an interactive Gradio interface

-🧼 Cleans Markdown-style formatting from chatbot responses
+4. Cleans Markdown-style formatting from chatbot responses

-🎙️ Auto-plays voice responses using injected JavaScript
+ Auto-plays voice responses using injected JavaScript

-🧠 Maintains conversation history for contextual awareness

 Requirements
 Make sure you have Python 3.7+ and install dependencies: